Neighborhood Emissions Reduction Program

-The construction industry in California is responsible for nearly 62% of all California's carbon emissions.
-New construction and the use of homes and building are responsible for at least half of the CO2 emissions from human activity.
-Using building materials with N.E.R.P. is a Pass It Forward - Hempcrete Retrofit Program designed to address California communities on a local level with problems in climate change and wildfires.
-The N.E.R.P. retrofit program gives residential & commercial property owners an opportunity to protect their dwelling with a carbon free fire resistant Hempcrete envelope.
-One of the great things about enveloping your structure with all natural material is that Hempcrete sequesters toxic carbon emissions from the atmosphere while protecting homes and buildings from termites, mold, rodents, and wildfire.
+The Construction Industry in California is responsible for nearly 62% of all California's carbon emissions.
+New and retrofitted construction in the use of homes and building are responsible for at least half of the CO2 emissions from human activity.
+C-CERP is a Pass It Forward - Hempcrete Retrofitting Program designed to address California communities on a local level with challenges in climate change and wildfires.
+The C-CERP Retrofit Program gives Residential & Commercial property owners an opportunity to protect their property with a carbon free, fire resistant building material.

 |